LOS ANGELES BRAIN INJURY LAWYER

 This type of injury is often referred to as an “open head” injury because the skull bone is penetrated upon impact.
 Penetrating brain injuries are quite obvious compared to closed.

 We understand that sustaining a brain injury is a life-altering event and the last thing you should be worrying about is attorney’s fees.
 This is why we do not collect any fee unless we get money for our clients.

 TBI can result from a car accident.
 In a recent study conducted by the National Association of State Head Injury Administrators (NASHIA), seventeen percent (17%) of all TBI cases resulted from some type of a motor vehicle accident.
 TBI can occur if the vehicle’s occupant hits his or her head on the windshield or steering wheel during an accident.

 TBI is a contributing factor in 30% of all injury deaths in the U.S. – Center for Disease Control.
 (Tweet This)

 Unfortunately, people who sustain TBI underestimate the severity of the injury and often delay seeking medical help.

-Interestingly, twenty to twenty-four year olds have the highest rate of TBI in motor vehicle deaths.
-And elderly Americans are the second highest group of people who are more susceptible in experiencing TBI even from a minor fall.
+Interestingly, twenty to twenty-four-year-olds have the highest rate of TBI in motor vehicle deaths.
+And elderly Americans are the second-highest group of people who are more susceptible to experiencing TBI even from a minor fall.
 They also have the highest rate of hospitalization due to some form of TBI.

 TBI from Slipping and Falling